-The 2013 total loss and loss expense ratio rose 12.6 percentage points compared with 2012, reflecting less benefit from favorable development on prior accident year reserves that offset an improved ratio for current accident year losses and loss expenses.
-Current accident year ratios continued to improve, compared with the previous year, in part reflecting profit improvement initiatives summarized below.
+The 2013 total loss and loss expense ratio rose, compared with 2012, reflecting less benefit from favorable development on prior accident year reserves.
 Reserves were added during 2013 for older, pre-2009 accident years, reflecting paid loss data indicating it is taking longer to pay out older claims.
 Because some open workers' compensation claims extend beyond 30 years, a small assumption change for the average life of a claim can add up to a considerable reserve amount recognized in any given period.

-Development trends are further discussed in Liquidity and Capital Resources, Consolidated Property Casualty Insurance Development of Estimated Reserves by Accident Year.
+Development trends are further discussed in Liquidity and Capital Resources, Property Casualty Insurance Development of Estimated Reserves by Accident Year.
 The workers' compensation business line includes our longest tail exposures, making initial estimates of accident year loss and loss expenses incurred more uncertain.
 Due to the lengthy payout period of workers' compensation claims, small shifts in medical cost inflation and payout periods could have a significant effect on our potential future liability compared with our current projections.